gahssi/memoSTACK/README.md

+# memoSTACK web server

-Arduino webserver for memoSTACK medication adherence device
+This is the webserver that commmunicates with the WiFi-enabled smart bracelet for our medication adherence device

-User input is recorded in Google Form for private or authorized tracking purposes
+User input is recorded in a Google Form for private (or authorized) tracking purposes